KyleHaynes/gnaf.r/README.md

 # gnaf.r

-An R package to assist with the downloading / importing / manipulation of the (Australian) Geocoded - National Address File.
+An R package to assist with the downloading / importing / manipulation of the (Australian) Geocoded - National Address File (G-NAF).

+> Addresses are a cultural artefact, created from language rather than rules and legislation [*](https://psma.com.au/g-naf-links-official-to-in-use-addresses)

 ## What is G-NAF?